 top of page

 Jetting off to a new destination comes with its own cocktail of excitement and low-key chaos.
 Sure, travel sounds glamorous, but let’s be honest: when you're a frequent flyer or full-on nomad, the prep before every trip feels like a full-time job.
-You’ve got to pack, clean the house/condo, toss out anything perishable, do laundry, and yep, water the plants!
+You’ve got to pack, clean the house or condo, toss out anything perishable, do laundry, and yep, water the plants!

-That’s why I’ve put together this list of three hard to kill plants for travelers.
-A curated selection of travel-friendly, low-maintenance indoor that can handle your long absences.
+That’s why I’ve put together this list of three hard-to-kill plants for travelers.
+A curated selection of travel-friendly, low-maintenance indoor plants that can handle your long absences.
 These are easy houseplants for nomads and hardy plants that won’t punish you for living your best life climbing Machu Picchu.

 A potted donkey tail cactus with long, fuzzy green tendrils sits on a mid-modern century concrete tripod stand against a colorful abstract background.
 Travel-friendly low maintenance indoor plants when you move often.
 Hard to kill indoor plants. hard to kill houseplants for travelers.
 Ultimate Guide to Low Maintenance Indoor Plants.
 Plantes d’intérieur faciles à entretenir.
 Plantes d’intérieur pour débutants.
 Read travel blog voyage a nue.